Aditya-adii21/Aditya-adii21/README.md

 - 👀 I’m interested in web devlopment
 - 🌱 I’m currently learning web devlopment
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @adityarai200321@gmail.com for contaCTING ME
+- 📫 How to reach me @adityarai200321@gmail.com contact me by this email adress for making an website
+-
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...